microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/02-ModernizingYourDataEstateWithSQLServer2019.md

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/point1.png?raw=true"><b>Activity: Polybase in SQL Server 2019</b></h2>

 Proceed directly to the following Activities from **Module Data Virtualization of the SQL Server 2019 Lab** for a hands-on exercise about Polybase in SQL Server 2019.
-When are you done with these activities come back to go to the next section as guided by your instructor.
+When are you done with these activities come back here for the next section as guided by your instructor.

 <dl>